 - A. Baruth, D. J. Keavney, J. D. Burton, K. Janicka, E. Y. Tsymbal, L. Yuan, S. H. Liou, and S. Adenwalla, "Origin of the interlayer exchange coupling in [Co/Pt]/NiO/[Co/Pt] multilayers studied with XAS, XMCD, and micromagnetic modeling," Phys.
 Rev. B 74, 054419 (2006).

 - T. Katayama, S. Yuasa, J. P. Velev, M. Ye.
 Zhuravlev, S. S. Jaswal, and E. Y. Tsymbal, "Interlayer exchange coupling in Fe/MgO/Fe magnetic tunnel junctions," Appl.
 Phys.
 Lett.
 89, 112503 (2006).

 - M. Y. Zhuravlev, E. Y. Tsymbal, and A. V. Vedyayev, "Impurity-assisted interlayer exchange coupling across a tunnel barrier," Phys.
 Rev. Lett.
 94, 026806 (2005).

 Oscillatory variation of interlayer exchange coupling as a function of metallic spacer thickness.

-Calculated interlayer exchange coupling as a function of thickness d and impurity energy Ei.
+Interlayer exchange coupling as a function of impurity energy and layer thickness.

-Decrease in the magnetostatic energy with domain overlap in the two antiferromagnetically coupled magnetic films.
+Magnetic stray field depending on the domain overlap in antiferromagnetically coupled films.